Last Updated on 11 February 2026 by Cycloscope

 Sleeping Liners

-A sleeping linen is a thin sheet that can add some warmth to your sleeping bag, or be used when is too hot for a proper blanket.
+A sleeping liner is a thin sheet that can add some warmth to your sleeping bag or be used when it is too hot for a proper blanket.

 They are lightweight and do not take up much space, a great solution for added versatility to your sleeping gear.